dart-lang/site-www/src/effective-dart/design.md

 syntax is preferred.

+<a id="avoid-mixing-in-a-class-that-isnt-intended-to-be-a-mixin"></a>
-### AVOID mixing in a type that isn't intended to be a mixin {#avoid-mixing-in-a-class-that-isnt-intended-to-be-a-mixin}
+### AVOID mixing in a type that isn't intended to be a mixin

-{% include linter-rule-mention.md rule="prefer_mixin" %}
+{% render 'linter-rule-mention.md', rule:'prefer_mixin' %}

 For compatibility, Dart still allows you to mix in classes that aren't defined using `mixin`.
 However, that's risky.
 If the author of the class doesn't intend